tryton-vanmeer/tower-of-babel/README.md

 # Dependencies

 Instructions in this README and those within each language assume Fedora Linux.
-Make sure to adapt them for your OS or use the provided Containerfiles.
+Make sure to adapt them for your OS.

 For basic build dependencies: